flathub/flathub/README.md

 - Add a new release under `releases`.
 A description and URL is not required but recommended.

 ### A note on updating
 This flatpak is based on the [Flathub Blender build files](https://github.com/flathub/org.blender.Blender).
-They should periodically be rebased on newer versions of the offical Blender build files to stay in line with the latest changes.
+These files should periodically be rebased on newer versions of the Flathub Blender build files to stay in line with the latest changes.